mikerodionov/MSFT-Certifications/Hashicorp/TerraformAssociate.md

 Terraform Code

 - Terraform executes code in files with the .tf extension
-- By default, terraform looks for providers in the **Terraform providers registry** - https://registry.terraform.io/browse/providers
+- By default, terraform looks for providers in the **Terraform providers registry** - https://registry.terraform.io/browse/providers, but providers can also be sourced locally or internally
+- Custom providers can be created

 ```T
 ### Provider configuration block sample